 The destructive power of beauty, the blind pursuit of pleasure and the darkness and corruption that lies beneath the charming façade.
 The themes behind Wilde’s cautionary tale have never been more timely.

-Matthew Bourne’s latest production reunites the team that created the double Olivier award-winning hit Play Without Words (Designer, Lez Brotherston; Composer, Terry Davies and Lighting Designer, Paule Constable).
+Matthew Bourne’s production reunites the team that created the double Olivier award-winning hit Play Without Words (Designer, Lez Brotherston; Composer, Terry Davies and Lighting Designer, Paule Constable).

 In August 2008, during its sell-out World Premiere performances, Dorian Gray became the most successful dance production in the over 60 year history of The Edinburgh International Festival.